natedey/RINRUS/README.md

 This code was conceptualized in the DeYonker group at the University of Memphis Department of Chemistry.
 Prof. Qianyi Cheng was the primary contributor to early versions of RINRUS, who now runs her independent research group at University of Memphis.
-Additional code, conceptualization, and documentation have been provided by Prof. Nathan DeYonker, Dr. Dominique Wappett, Dr. Thomas Summers, Dr. Donatus Agbaglo, Tejas Suhagia, Dr. Taylor Santaloci, Prof. Jose Fernando Ruggiero Bachega, (Universidade Federal de Ciências da Saúde de Porto Alegre), and Dr. Eric Berquist (Q-Chem, Inc.)
+Additional code, conceptualization, and documentation have been provided by Prof. Nathan DeYonker, Dr. Dominique Wappett, Dr. Thomas Summers, Dr. Donatus Agbaglo, Dr. Tejas Suhagia, Dr. Taylor Santaloci, Prof. Jose Fernando Ruggiero Bachega, (Universidade Federal de Ciências da Saúde de Porto Alegre), and Dr. Eric Berquist (Q-Chem, Inc.)